NumEconCopenhagen/projects-2019-mjk/dataproject/README.md

 # Dataproject

-Should contain a short introduction to your project, and show how to produce your results.

-This project investigates the development for the following exchange rates; EUR, USD, GBP, CHF, CAD and AUD by descriptive statistics and using EUR as an index (EUR=100)
+This project investigates the development from 1999 to 2018 for the following exchange rates; EUR, USD, GBP, CHF, CAD and AUD (measured in DKK per 100 units currency) by descriptive statistics and making an index in order to see the relative development.

+The motivation for investigating this, is that exchange rates have a big impact on export and import between countries, i.e. the changes in the exchange rates will affect the competitiveness for a given country.

+In the first part of the project we download and structure data from Denmark Statistics table DNVALA.
+To get an overview, the descriptive analysis is carried and visualized through a boxplot.
+Afterwards the absolute and relative development of the exchange rates are illustrated graphically through plots.

+For detailed explanation we refer to the notebook where the code I contained.